 In early September 1903, a violent battle was fought in Algeria between men of a Foreign Legion mounted company and a Moroccan war party.
 The battle that lasted more than seven hours resulted in heavy casualties on the Legion side.

-Hélie Denoix de Saint Marc was a French Foreign Legion officer, mainly serving with airborne units.
-Best known for his active participation in the 1961 Generals’ Putsch, he died ten years ago, on August 26, 2013.
+Hélie Denoix de Saint Marc was a French Foreign Legion officer who served mainly with airborne units.
+Best known for his active participation in the 1961 Generals’ Putsch, he died on August 26, 2013.
 The following article was written in his memory.

 In mid-April 1908, a fierce battle took place in the Algerian-Moroccan borderlands, during one of the first stages of France’s conquest of Morocco.
 Men from two Foreign Legion companies contributed significantly to the success of the battle.